capysix/ctfwriteups/maplebacon2022/badcontroller/README.md

 ![](i_have_no_idea_dog.jpg)

-So at this point i had like, a theoratical model of how things might be working
+So at this point i had like, a theoretical model of how things might be working
-- driver makes a key
+1. driver makes a key
-- sends key to device via SET_REPORT Request
+2. sends key to device via SET_REPORT Request
-- device encrypts traffic with key key and replies via URB_INTERRUPT
+3. device encrypts traffic with key key and replies via URB_INTERRUPT
-- driver reads the interrupt, decrypts the data and does switch case voodoo on it
+4. driver reads the interrupt, decrypts the data and does switch case voodoo on it

 There's an easy way to check this:
 - the driver sends the key in the clear
-	- key is always preceeded by 0x727
+- key is always preceeded by 0x727 (07:27 due to endian bullshit)
-	- 07:27 due to endian bullshit
+- lets just look into the pcaps for frames with 07:27

 ![](wireshark_yiss.png)

-Awww yisssss
+*Awww yisssss*

 Alright wtf is the decryption doing
 - proceed to spend way too much time getting confused by decompiled code
 - pray to kylebot
 ![](kylebot_git_gud.png)
 - receive enlightenment
-- its just a fucking in-place xor
+- its just a bloody in-place xor
-- gdi
+- **gdi**

-Okay lets check this with the first 'pair' of write/read
+Okay lets check this manually with the first 'pair' of write/read
 - key is 21:24:1b:6e
 - first part of the URB_INTERRUPT leftover cap data is 2e:d4:1b:6f
 - xor that shit